Tackling climate change through energy innovation is what drives chemical engineering expert Professor Behdad Moghtaderi.

 Chemical engineering.
 Pure science, applied to real world problems.

-What is chemical engineering?
 Chemical engineers use their knowledge of the synthesis and processing of chemicals to convert raw material into useful products.
-They help develop everyday products like toothpaste, beer, puff pastry, chocolate, lipstick, paracetamol and petrol.
-Chemical engineers work in fields such as energy production, biotechnology and pharmaceuticals.
+As a chemical engineering student you'll learn to develop everyday products like toothpaste, beer, puff pastry, chocolate, lipstick, paracetamol and petrol.
+Chemical engineering students study courses in fields such as energy production, biotechnology and pharmaceuticals.

 Connect with industry through guest lectures and interdisciplinary projects solving real world problems.
 Gain invaluable practical experience through your industry placement.

-Become job-ready through our professional practice courses.
+Become job-ready by studying our professional practice courses.
 You'll learn to tackle ‘wicked problems’ and develop essential workplace skills in finance, project management, sustainability, communication and entrepreneurism.

 Download a program plan for further details on your degree's structure and what courses you will study.